- Learning About New Ways to Prevent Cancer

 What about heredity?
 How does it affect my cancer risk and prevention?

 All cancers involve damage to genes that control the cell’s growth (division).
 But only about 1 in 20 cancers are linked to a damaged gene that is inherited (passed on) from a parent.
 If you inherit certain damaged genes, you may have a very high risk of getting one or more types of cancer.
-Genetic tests can be done to find out if there is an inherited problem if a certain type of cancer is common in your family.
-(See our document called Genetic Testing: What You Need To Know for more on how this works.)
+If a certain type of cancer is common in your family, genetic testing can be done to find out if it’s linked to an inherited problem.
+(See Genetic Testing: What You Need To Know for more on how this works.)

-Using unproven methods that may reduce your risk
+Using unproven methods that might reduce your risk

 For those who are still searching for a guarantee – or even a boost in the right direction – there’s no shortage of other ideas as to how a person might be able to keep from getting cancer.
 Some ways have been studied, but most have not.
 Some methods have proven safe, but the safety of others is still unknown.
-Still, people want to be as healthy as possible, and if they find something that may help, they may want to try it even if there is no evidence.
+Still, people want to be as healthy as possible, and if they find something that may help, they may want to try it even if there’s no evidence to support it.
 With thousands of possibilities that take years to study, there will always be theories waiting to be checked out.

 In the meantime, even if the evidence isn’t there for a cancer prevention method, you may decide to use it anyway.
 The American Cancer Society supports the right of people to decide what’s best for them.
 But we encourage people to discuss prevention methods or treatments they may be thinking about with their doctors and other health care providers.
 We also encourage people to consider using methods that have either been proven to work or are being studied in clinical trials.

 If you choose to use unproven measures, talk with your doctor about it to get his or her opinion of the method.
-If it’s a vitamin, herb, or supplement, see what you can find out about side effects, allergies, and other possible effects.
-You’ll also need to let your doctor know about it in case it causes problems with other medicines you are taking.
+If it’s a vitamin, herb, or supplement, see what you can find out about side effects, allergies, and other possible problems.
+You’ll also need to let your doctor or pharmacist know about it in case it causes problems with other medicines you’re taking.
 Often, studies of “natural remedies” don’t collect this sort of information, and it can be hard to find.

-We encourage you to learn all you can.
-You can always call your American Cancer Society.
-We can almost always help you get more information on any treatment or method you are considering.
+We encourage you to learn all you can before you invest any time or money.
+You can always call your American Cancer Society, too.
+We can help you get more information on almost any treatment or method you’re considering.